jorgemorgado/SOBGELO/README.md

 There are 3 game modes:

 1. Single player against the PC
-2. Two players in the same PC
+2. Two players on the same PC
-3. Two players in two PCs (connected via serial RS232)
+3. Two players on two PCs (connected via serial RS232)

 For the third mode, Dosbox won't help much.
 You would need two very old personal computers running MS-DOS and an RS232 cable.
 Yeah, right.